Spider Solitaire:

 Spider solitaire full screen on desktop gives you the best visibility and most comfortable extended play sessions.
 Mobile spider solitaire wins on convenience and portability.
 Browser versions of both mean you never have to download or install anything.

-If you're chasing high scores and playing seriously, desktop is probably your better bet.
-If you want to sneak in games throughout your day wherever you happen to be, mobile is unbeatable.
+If you're chasing high scores and playing seriously, desktop is usually the better fit.
+If you want short sessions throughout the day wherever you happen to be, mobile is usually the easier choice.

 Pick your platform.
 Deal the cards.
 Let's play.